PKim59/ACIT2420_As3P1/Assignment3_part1.md

 sudo reboot
 ```

 12. After a few minutes, open your internet browser and enter the ip address of your web server, i.e. the ip address of the debian server you use for your ssh connection command.
-You should see a singular "Hello World" message in the middle of the page!
+You should see the "Hello World" message (from index.html) in the middle of the page!